What to Know before Installing your Steel Shelter

 Installation Instructions for your Steel Shelter

 One of the key advantages of our steel shelters is they do not require any specialised lifting equipment or previous construction experience for installation.
-The most important thing to keep in mind is you will need at least three people to assist you in the installation process.
+We have designed every shelter with DIY installation in mind, which is why our products are so popular.

-All our steel shelters are delivered with clear and easy to follow instructions.
+All our steel shelters are delivered with clear, easy-to-follow instructions, tailored to your specific shelter type.
 The components are designed with basic tools in mind, making the process accessible to a wider range of customers.

 Additional Tips for Steel Shelter Installation

 Skid Feature – Our field shelters also offer an option skid feature.
-This allows you to easily relocate your shelter without compromising its stability.
+This allows you to easily relocate your shelter without compromising its stability, which is especially popular with customers wanting to relocate their feed storage shelter.

 Weather Considerations – Choose a location that offers some protection from prevailing winds and direct sunlight to enhance the shelter’s longevity.